singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 <a id="inkpapersetup"></a>

+OK, let's take a more detailed look into the setup of InkPaper.

 If you already have an InkPaper repository forked on GitHub and only wish to connect, start [here](#netlifystart) instead.

 On the other hand, if you have InkPaper running locally, but need some guidance getting it on GitHub, before you deploy to Netlify, start [here](#githubstart) instead.